aspose-psd/Aspose.PSD-API-References/english/net/aspose.psd.fileformats.psd.layers.layerresources/lnk3resource/_index.md

 ---
-title: Lnk3Resource
+title: Class Lnk3Resource
 second_title: Aspose.PSD for .NET API Reference
-description:
+description: Aspose.PSD.FileFormats.Psd.Layers.LayerResources.Lnk3Resource class.
+Defines the class which contains information about an embedded file in the PSD format 32 bit per channel image.
+The link resource may contain several LiFdDataSource instances which can be accessed by indexer
 type: docs
-weight: 2650
+weight: 2770
 url: /net/aspose.psd.fileformats.psd.layers.layerresources/lnk3resource/
 ---
+{{< psd/tize >}}
 ## Lnk3Resource class

 Defines the class which contains information about an embedded file in the PSD format 32 bit per channel image.
-The link resource may contain several [`LiFdDataSource`](../lifddatasource) instances which can be accessed by indexer.
+The link resource may contain several [`LiFdDataSource`](../lifddatasource/) instances which can be accessed by indexer.

 ```csharp
 public class Lnk3Resource : Lnk2Resource